-Within the framework of the on-site inspection, samples may be taken from a registered enterprise by the AMA inspection body for a more detailed determination of the sustainable goods.
+Within the framework of the on-site inspection, samples may be taken from a registered enterprise from an inspection body determined by the certification body appointed by the AMA for a more detailed determination of the sustainable goods.
 These samples are examined by the Technical Research Institute of the Tax Administration (TUA) and classified in the Combined Nomenclature on the basis of their nature.
-The result of the sampling is communicated to the respective company by AMA.
+The result of the sampling is communicated to the respective company by the certification body appointed by the AMA.